MPAS-Dev/compass/docs/users_guide/ocean/test_groups/global_ocean.rst

     email = autodetect
     # The URL of the pull request documenting the creation of the mesh
     pull_request = <<<Missing>>>

+    # config options related to dynamic adjustment
+    [dynamic_adjustment]

+    # the maximum allowed value of temperatureMax in global statistics
+    temperature_max = 33.0

     # config options related to initial condition and diagnostics support files